 The basic layout consists of a frame and wall panels, as well as a roof and installed floor.
-In order to be relocatable, these prefabricated buildings have to be made out of lightweight materials, and are usually constructed out of a combination of wood, plastics and steel.
-Steel is an ideal framing material as it is durable and corrosion resistant.
+In order to be relocatable, these prefabricated buildings have to be made out of lightweight materials, and they are usually constructed out of a combination of wood, plastics, and steel.
+Steel is an ideal framing material, as it is durable and corrosion-resistant.
 Most relocatable buildings are intended for outdoor use and therefore have to withstand a wide range of temperatures and weather conditions.
-Buildings have watertight seals to prevent leaking, and are often available with insulation and HVAC system options to maintain a comfortable interior temperature.
+Buildings have watertight seals to prevent leaking and are often available with insulation and HVAC system options to maintain a comfortable interior temperature.
 Electrical wiring and lighting is also an option to be considered.
-Relocatable buildings are not attached to a permanent foundation and are usually laid directly on the ground, or on a level surface such as a concrete block which has been previously constructed.
+Relocatable buildings are not attached to a permanent foundation and are usually laid directly on the ground or on a level surface, such as a concrete block, which has been previously constructed.

 Once assembled, relocated buildings can be moved through the use of cranes, forklifts, or trucks to their desired location.
 These buildings may be set up as separate stand alone units, they may be attached to already existing buildings, or they may be assembled within a large building, such as a factory.
 While most relocatable buildings are fairly simple in terms of layout and design, custom specifications can be made.
 However, the most cost effective option would be a standard pre-engineered building; custom features will raise the price of the structure considerably, and for a temporary building solution, the pay off might not be worth it.